 A batch of these crackers never lasts long in our house—and they are a fun component to a packed toddler lunch box.
 And it’s nice because this homemade toddler snack packs whole grains, protein, and less salt than many store-bought cheese crackers.

-Breakfast cereals with low added sugars are always a nice option for toddler snack-time (and they can be a little more economical and nutritious than puffs…though we do love Puffs too!).
+Breakfast cereals or puffs with low added sugars are always a nice option for toddler snack-time.
 We like plain Cheerios, Kix, puffed whole grains, and unsweetened Shredded Mini Wheats.

 Mini Larabars and Dino Bars are great since they are sized right for toddlers and have a nice mix of protein, fat, and fiber.
 (These Horizon milks are also nice to take on the go.)

 These little muffins are big on flavor and they store really well either chilled or at room temperature.
-They also have a balanced mix of ingredients—protein, whole grains, fat, and fruit—so they are an all-around great toddler snack free from the top food allergens.
+They also have a balanced mix of ingredients—protein, fat, and fruit—so they are an all-around great toddler snack.

 These are so perfect to make ahead and warm to serve (or pack for preschool in a little thermos if needed).
 Add some fruit or crackers to round things out.

-The 12 Grain Mini Round crackers from Trader Joe’s, Triscuits, Breton, or Bitsy’s Brainfood crackers are great options to pair with cheese for a simple snack.
+The 12 Grain Mini Round crackers from Trader Joe’s, Triscuits, Breton, or any soft Ritz-type crackers are great options to pair with cheese for a simple snack.

 I’m not sure what it is, but so many toddlers love snacking on whole pancakes!
+(Or at least my kids have as one year olds.)
 Pack a few small ones leftover from weekend breakfast and let them snack to their hearts’ content.
 This is also a favorite preschool snack idea and baby-led weaning snack.

 Awesome post, many great ideas, thanks!